nitzan-dex/azure-az900-notes/3_Management-and-Governance/3.2_Tools-for-Governance-and-Compliance/README.md

-### Describe the purpose of Azure Blueprints
-They're ways to define a template on the subscription or resource group level.

-Blueprints are composed of _artifacts_.
-Artifacts are like the attributes of a blueprint, and can be a policy assignment, role assignment, or Azure Resource Manager template (infrastructre as code, explained in next section).

-Blueprints can be versioned to keep track of updates made to the blueprint.
+### Microsoft Purview
+A unified data governance service that helps organizations manage and govern their on-premises, multi-cloud, and SaaS data.

 ### Describe the purpose of Azure Policy
 Enables you to define individual policies or groups of policies, aka initiatives.
-They help track whether any of your resources don't comply to a policy, or prevent noncompliant resources from being created in the first place.
-Azure Policies can be set at the resource, resource group, subscription, or management group level, and are inherited.
+They help track whether any of your resources don't comply to a policy, or prevent noncompliant resources from being created.
+Azure Policies can be set at all scopes, and are inherited.

 ### Describe the purpose of resource locks
-Resource locks are intended to prevent the accidental deletion or update of a resource.
-There are two types of locks:
+Prevent accidental deletion/mod, there are 2 types:
 1. prevents update but allow deletion
 2. read-only, prevents update and deletion.